MobileChromeApps/experimental/weather/README.md

 * Add swipe handlers for moving between cities
  * removed "pagination" because its less important on touch device.. and was buggy
 * Disabled touch move scrolling of webpage so that it feels like an app
+ * Then re-enabled it for settings page due to virtual keyboard
+* Add support for backbutton on android
+* Fixing up Weather app bugs (not porting specific)
+* Backporting changes to work on desktop (single version for both)
+ * js to add "mobile" "non-mobile" style on startup
+* General improvements to add editing -- clearing errors, multiple city add, enter button support